 Tron: Ares Delivers Amazing Visuals And A Pulsing Soundtrack That Fans Will Enjoy

-In 1982 I remember seeing “Tron” in a theater and being amazed at the graphics that had been generated by computers.
-Flash forward to 2025 and the arrival of “Tron: Ares” brings a visual spectacular to screens fueled by a pulsing soundtrack by Nine Inch Nails.
+In 1982, I remember seeing “Tron” in a theater and being amazed at the graphics that had been generated by computers.
+Flash forward to 2025 and the arrival of “Tron: Ares” brings a visual spectacle to screens fueled by a pulsing soundtrack by Nine Inch Nails.

-Eve is still dealing with the loss of her sister and pending rollout of the companies latest video game when a world-changing discovery is made.
-The arrival of which drives Dillinger into a frenzy as he dispatches his Master Control program Ares (Jared Leto), and soldier Athena (Jodie Turner-Smith) to stop Eve from using it at all costs; including capturing and killing her.
+Eve is still dealing with the loss of her sister and the pending rollout of the company’s latest video game when a world-changing discovery is made.
+The arrival of which drives Dillinger into a frenzy as he dispatches his Master Control program Ares (Jared Leto), and soldier Athena (Jodie Turner-Smith) to stop Eve from using it at all costs, including capturing and killing her.

-The visuals of the film are amazing and experiencing them on an IMAX screen with the engaging soundtrack made for a rich experience.
-The advancement in digital technology is simply amazing and the film still keeps nods to the original films with some very clever nods and recreations.
-There is also some interesting humor in the film; especially one where a program repeatedly expresses their interest in the music of a certain band which has been a favorite of mine.
+The visuals of the film are amazing, and experiencing them on an IMAX screen with the engaging soundtrack made for a rich experience.
+The advancement in digital technology is simply amazing, and the film still keeps nods to the original films with some very clever nods and recreations.
+There is also some interesting humor in the film, especially one where a program repeatedly expresses its interest in the music of a certain band, which has been a favorite of mine.

-While some will say the film is light on plot and characters; it is important to note that this is a movie about digital creations so I was not going in expecting boldy drawn characters with a range of emotions and complexity.
-Leto plays Ares as a stoic and muted individual as that is how I would expect a program to be.
-The introduction of changes comes as the program learns and expands but at the core it is still a digital creation.
-I would not expect it to be emoting every chance it gets as it is a creation of humans to serve at their whim and be deleted forever as such.
+While some will say the film is light on plot and characters, it is important to note that this is a movie about digital creations, so I was not going in expecting boldly drawn characters with a range of emotions and complexity.
+Leto plays Ares as a stoic and muted individual, as that is how I would expect a program to be.
+The introduction of changes comes as the program learns and expands, but at the core, it is still a digital creation.
+I would not expect it to be emoting every chance it gets, as it is a creation of humans to serve at their whim and be deleted forever as such.

-The supporting cast is effective and it was nice to see Gillian Anderson in the film as well as the connections to the original film included as part of the story rather than simply being fan-service.
-There is a scene in the credits which sets up future adventures which while I saw it coming a ways off; it fits very well within the context of the series.
+The supporting cast is effective, and it was nice to see Gillian Anderson in the film, as well as the connections to the original film included as part of the story rather than simply being fan service.
+There is a scene in the credits which sets up future adventures, which, while I saw it coming a ways off, fits very well within the context of the series.

 3.5 stars out of 5